AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/titan-basics.md

 -	If any console or TNP in your session is running from UPS, an error will appear in the event log.

-<strong>Diamond 9 and Arena only:</strong> The Network Switch inside the console has an independent
-UPS system which allows the network switch to continue to run while the console is power cycled.
+&nbsp;<strong>Diamond 9 and Arena only:</strong> The Network Switch inside the console has an independent UPS system which allows the network switch to continue to run while the console is power cycled.
 When the console is shut down the network switch will continue to run for about 5 minutes, or until mains power is removed.
 This is important when